Rafael3226/adere-challenge/README.md

 2. Loads existing cached data into memory for fast access
 3. If the cache is insufficient, prefetches common entities
 4. Retrieves a problem from the Adere.so API
+5. Checks if the problem exists in the problem cache
+   - If found, uses the cached formula and answer
+   - If not found, proceeds with formula generation and calculation
-5. Uses GPT-4o-mini to translate the problem into a mathematical expression
+6. For new problems, uses GPT-4o-mini to translate the problem into a mathematical expression
-6. For each entity in the expression:
+7. For each entity in the expression:
    - First checks the in-memory cache for the entity
    - If not found, uses the enhanced entity resolution system to:
      - Analyze the entity name to determine the most likely API source
      - Try APIs in order of decreasing likelihood
      - Try common name variations (removing spaces, first name only)
      - Create and cache a fallback entity if all lookups fail
-7. Evaluates the expression with the retrieved data
+8. Evaluates the expression with the retrieved data
+9. Caches the problem, formula, and answer for future use
-8. Submits the answer and receives the next problem
+10. Submits the answer and receives the next problem
-9. Repeats until the 3-minute limit is reached
+11. Repeats until the 3-minute limit is reached

 ## Performance Optimization

-- Uses SQLite for persistent, structured storage of entity data
+- Uses SQLite for persistent, structured storage of entity data and solved problems
 - Maintains a dual-layer cache system (in-memory + database)
+- Caches complete problems with their formulas and answers
+- Uses MD5 hashing for fast problem lookups
 - Implements intelligent API selection based on entity name analysis
 - Uses a scoring system with weighted patterns and linguistic heuristics
 - Handles unknown entities gracefully with fallback mechanisms
+- Strips titles from entity names to improve matching
 - Tries multiple name variations to maximize entity matches
 - Skips prefetching entirely when sufficient entities are already cached
 - Uses efficient SQL queries with primary key lookups for fast data retrieval
 - Automatically stores all encountered entities for future use
 - Features a color-coded CLI for improved readability and user experience

-The combination of intelligent API selection and enhanced entity resolution ensures maximum success in solving problems while minimizing unnecessary API calls.
+The combination of comprehensive caching, intelligent API selection, and enhanced entity resolution ensures maximum performance while minimizing unnecessary calculations and API calls.

 Good luck with the challenge!